wimhaanstra/emproto/README.md

 # Navigate to your own project.
 cd my-project

-# Add a filesystem dependency to the cloned repository.
+# Add a filesystem dependency to the library project directory.
 npm i ../emproto
 ```